kolod/modalarm/README.md

 ![ModAlarm screenshot](https://github.com/kolod/modalarm/raw/master/screenshot.png)

 ### Notes
-For the module to work, it is necessary to have at least one channel with the type "Dedicated TI" in the project.
+For the module to work, it is necessary to have at least one channel with the type "Calculated real" in the project.

 ### Usage example:
 ![Administrator screenshot](https://github.com/kolod/modalarm/raw/master/screenshot-setup.png)